bsnes-emu/bsnes/README.md

 Playing a memory pak on its own doesn't make much sense, it's not a standalone cartridge.
-Play a game with a BS-X memory pak slot, and choose which memory pak you want when higan asks for it.
+Play a game with a memory pak slot, and choose which memory pak you want when higan asks for it.

 Importing and playing Sufami Turbo games